 Chloramphenicol Side Effects

-Some side effects of chloramphenicol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for chloramphenicol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to chloramphenicol: capsule, powder for solution, suspension

 Along with its needed effects, chloramphenicol may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Stop taking chloramphenicol and get emergency help immediately if any of the following effects occur:Rare - in babies only